shakibnabi/time-tracker-firefox-extension/README.md

-# ⏱️ Time Tracker Firefox Browser Extension
+# ⏱️ Time Tracker Firefox Extension

 A simple and elegant time tracking extension for Firefox, featuring: